xnhil/em-dosbox/README.md

 but it can be used and gives good performance in Firefox.
 * V8 JavaScript Engine [issue
 2275](http://code.google.com/p/v8/issues/detail?id=2275) prevents large switch statements from being optimized.
-The simple, normal and prefetch cores are automatically transformed to avoid this issue.
+Because of this and emscripten issue 1909, the simple, normal and prefetch cores are automatically transformed.
 Case statements for x86 instructions become functions, and an array of function pointers is used instead of the switch statements.
-The `--enable-funarray` configure option controls this.
+The `--enable-funarray` configure option controls this and defaults to yes.
 * The same origin policy prevents access to data files when running via a file:// URL in Chrome.
 Use a web server such as `python -m SimpleHTTPServer` instead.